amergin/epimetal/docs/project/docs/installation.md

 Gender  Patient gender  |C|0=female|1=male|NaN=(Not available) Clinical data
 ```

 describes a variable named *Gender* with a description of *Patient gender*.
-The variable is a class variable and will have values 0 (will be presented as *female*) and 1 (will be presented as *male*).
+The variable is a binary variable and will have values 0 (will be presented as *female*) and 1 (will be presented as *male*).
 If the value is not coercible to number, it will be presented as *(Not available)*.

 #### Regular expressions